UCL/causalprog/README.md

 again from the root of the repository.

+For more information about the testing suite, please see [the documentation page](./docs/developers/tests.md).

 ### Building documentation

 The MkDocs HTML documentation can be built locally by running